 Tips to Handle Insurance Adjusters and Insurance Companies

-Insurance companies want to speak with you while you are still processing what happened and before you retain a personal injury attorney.
-This is a time when you need to be careful in what you say or how you say things to insurance adjusters (and others).
-Their job is to settle claims with as little liability as possible to the insurance company.
+Insurance companies often want to speak with you quickly, before you fully understand what happened and before you hire a personal injury attorney.
+This moment is one where you need to be careful.
+What you say (or do not say) or how you say things to an insurance adjuster can significantly impact your personal injury claim.
+Remember, the adjuster’s job is to protect the insurance company and settle claims for as little as possible.

 personal injury attorney attorney personal injury lawyer